Federer reaches seventh Australian Open final

 Great tournament for Chung

-Still, it was a fine fortnight for the bespectacled Chung, who had upset both Novak Djokovic and Alexander 'Sascha' Zverev.
+Still, it was a fine fortnight for Chung, who had upset both Novak Djokovic and Alexander 'Sascha' Zverev.
 He'll leave Melbourne with a projected ranking of 29th, the highest ever for a Korean player.

 He said he could get even better.